Getting started shaving with a Double Edge Safety Razor

 Yes.
 There are a variety of heads out there for specialized shaving and hair types.
 Slant heads offer a very aggressive cut, while the open comb can cut through a full beard in one stroke.
-For someone who shaves a few times a month or more, a closed comb is the way to start.
+For regular shaving, a basic closed comb (standard razor) is the way to start.
 They can hack through a surprising amount of hair and are rarely too aggressive.
 Once you get comfortable, feel free to experiment with a different head type or even an adjustable razor.
 These are safety razors that allow you to change the amount of space between the blade edge and the guard.

 The most important step in preparing for your shave is a lather with a good brushand shaving cream or soap.
 The lather protects the skin and helps the razor glide, all making your hair softer and easier to shave.
 The action of the brush helps lift the hairs, allowing you to shave closer and with fewer ingrown hairs.

 First warm your face with a hot, damp towel.
-This is best done after a hot shower.
-This will soften hair and prevent nicks.
-Massage in a light coat of pre-shave oil or gel.
+This is best done after a hot shower, and will soften hair and prevent nicks.
+Massage in a light coat of pre-shave gel or oil.
 Warm a shaving mug or scuttle with hot water, then refresh the hot water and soak your brush, bristles-down for a few minutes.
 This improves your lather and softens the bristles, preventing breakage.

 Using soaps and creams differ, but the general technique is: Load your brush with product, build a lather in your mug, and apply it to the face.
 When you apply your lather, use vigorous circular motions in order to fluff the lather further.
 This also raises the hairs and softens them, to help get a closer and more comfortable shave, with fewer in-growns.